werwolf2303/GaniBrowse/README.md

 # GaniBrowse
- Browser written in pure Java uses OpenJFX as backend
+ Browser written in pure Java uses CSSBox as backend

+ For description how to run this see the first release